-- Path to the backup file folder, for example: //my.server.com/myfolder/
+- Full path to the backup file (including .tib extension), for example: ftp://my.server.com/myfolder/mybackup.tib

 - Port

 - User name

 - Password

 To check your settings click the Test connection button.
 The computer will try to connect to the specified FTP server.
 If the test connection has been established, click the Connect button to add the FTP connection.